 1. Landlord insurance

-Also known as rental property insurance, landlord insurance bundles together the different types of coverage that most real estate investors need.
+Also known as rental property insurance, landlord insurance bundles together the different types of coverage that most real estate investors typically need.
 For example, a landlord insurance policy may include insurance for liability, hazard, and loss of income.

 2. Liability insurance